 Rachel is in the final year of an MA in Digital Media, Culture and Education at the University of London and the London Knowledge Lab.
-She will be working on ‘Moving Image’ processes at the British Film Institute during Autumn 2016, and will begin her dissertation in Spring 2017.
+She is currently working on her dissertation and research with the British Film Institute, London.

 Her research has included internet cultures, developing online identities, blogging, school-based research on digital game design, communities of practice and digital culture in education.

 Rachel’s dissertation focuses on student knowledge acquisition in film-making processes.
 This incorporates identifying the aesthetic value of film-making within a media arts education framework.